-At this point we’ve written about the wines and the seminars, and a little bit about the rest, so it seems like time to food 2summarize the 2013 Newport Mansions Wine and Food Festival with eyes towards next year’s event.
+At this point we’ve written about the wines and the seminars, and a little bit about the rest, so it seems like time to summarize the 2013 Newport Mansions Wine and Food Festival with eyes towards next year’s event.
 Cheri and I spent the weekend in Newport and attended most of the events.
 It was a spectacular three days.
 There were many highlights, and a few things to pick on, but not many as it was one of my favorite weekends in a very long time.
 We need to thank the Preservation Society again for comping us tickets which let us experience the entire event.
 We’re veterans of the Grand Tastings and seminars, but getting to add the Friday night Wine and Rosecliff, as well as a second day of Grand Tasting, made a huge difference.
 There is much to see, taste and do.

 What struck us?
 Many things really, including some excellent seminars, a very abundant quantity of food and some nice surprises in wine we were not expecting.
 Kicking off the weekend on Friday with a seminar was wonderful, and really started things off in a nice, relaxing way.
 Wine and Rosecliff was fun, as there may be nowhere else we’d rather be on a warm evening with a cool ocean breeze and an amazing Harvest Moon rising above the horizon.
 Overall the food at Wine and Rosecliff did not really overwhelm us, but there were some real highlights, such as the duck salami from LaBelle Farms, the seafood pot pie and the pan seared pork with root vegetable mash.
 Don’t even get started on the Pumpkin Ravioli, which is the first thing Cheri tried and which probably ruined the rest for her as she loved it so much.
 The wines Friday night were outstanding, and we found several which surprised us with their quality.
 One surprised us with their lack thereof, but maybe that was just a bad bottle.
 Still, what a great way to spend an evening.